 LA ELABORACIÓN DE UN TEQUILA EXCEPCIONAL

-The blue weber agaves for San Martín de Hidalgo tequila are cooked in Stone / Brick Ovens and Autoclave (50/50) and the Reposado and Añejo expressions are aged in French Oak and American White Oak Bourbon barrels.
+The blue weber agaves for San Martín de Hidalgo tequilas are cooked in Stone Brick Ovens and Autoclave and the Reposado and Añejo expressions are aged in American White Oak and French Oak barrels, respectively.

 San Martín de Hidalgo Tequilas are Certified Kosher.